bgamari/ghc-wiki-import/data-parallel/vect-pragma.md

 This pragma can only be used for bindings in the current module (exactly like an `INLINE` pragma).
+The pragma must be used on all bindings forming a recursive group if it is used on any of the bindings in a group.